ABIGAILDEBBY/DefaultRiskModel/README.md

 ## Introduction

-Loan approval is a critical task for financial institutions.
-Approving loans for individuals based on their creditworthiness reduces financial risks.
-This project uses several machine learning techniques to classify whether a loan application will be approved or rejected based on a dataset of applicant features.
+Loan default prediction is a critical task for financial institutions to mitigate financial risks.
+This project aims to predict both whether a loan will default and the severity of the loss using a dataset of applicant features.
+By utilizing various machine learning techniques, the project bridges traditional banking approaches with asset management perspectives, optimizing risk assessment.

 ---